Dorset: Demography

-For the overwhelming majority of Dorset’s history, the population of the ceremonial county was ethnically homogeneous, with the population being of White British ethnicity.
+For the overwhelming majority of Dorset's history, the population of the ceremonial county was ethnically homogeneous, with the population being of White British ethnicity.
 In the 2021 census, the ceremonial county of Dorset had a usual resident population of 779,775.
-The ceremonial county of Dorset is divided between two unitary authorities: Bournemouth, Christchurch and Poole Council, which, in the 2021 census, had a usual resident population of 400,195, and Dorset Council, which, in the 2021 census, had a usual resident population of 379,580.
+The ceremonial county of Dorset is divided between two unitary authorities: Bournemouth, Christchurch and Poole Council, which in the 2021 census had a usual resident population of 400,195; and Dorset Council, which had a usual resident population of 379,580.
 In the 2021 census, the ethnic composition of the ceremonial county of Dorset comprised: 94.1% White; 2.3% Asian; 0.7% Black; 2.0% Mixed; and 0.9% Other.